rlavaee/codestitcher/README.md

   * This downloads the source directories for Linux kernel, Gold linker, and LLVM onto your machine (about 2GBs),
   * patches them with the codestitcher patches (in the patch directory) and then builds llvm, binutils, and Linux perf utility.
+  * The install script is stateful: if it crashes at one point, you will not lose the prior accomplished steps.
+In order to run a clean installation from scratch, run ./install.sh clean

 To test:
   * cd test